The Northern Ireland Judicial Appointments Commission (NIJAC) was established in June 2005.

 The Commission comprises of 13 members drawn from the judiciary, legal profession and other backgrounds.
-The Chair is the Lady Chief Justice of Northern Ireland, The Honourable Dame Siobhan Keegan.
+The Chair is the Lady Chief Justice of Northern Ireland, The Right Honourable Dame Siobhan Keegan.

 The five judicial members are nominated by the Lady Chief Justice and appointed by the First Minister and Deputy First Minister acting jointly.
 The two legal members are nominated by The Bar Council of Northern Ireland and Law Society of Northern Ireland.
 The 5 lay members are also appointed by the First Minister and Deputy First Minister acting jointly and are members who do not hold (or have never held) a protected judicial office and are not (and have never been) a barrister or solicitor.

 Three standing committees have been established to deliver on NIJAC’s commitments: